Gaurav-Wankhede/AegisIDE/core/workflow/optimize.md

 # /optimize - Algorithm & Code Optimization

+_This workflow is defined canonically under `core/workflow/optimize.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/optimize.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Find optimal algorithms and best practices using comprehensive MCP research, then optimize code for performance, maintainability, and efficiency.